-One month after the onset of H1N1, Luke returned home 36 pounds lighter and substantially weaker.
-Thanks to the support of his family, doctors and the rehabilitation workers, Luke has returned to school and continues to get stronger.
-He is now gearing up for the baseball season.
+Thanks to the support of his family, doctors and rehabilitation workers, Luke returned to school and continued to get stronger.
+He even geared up for the baseball season.

 Luke’s Story in his own words: